AnghelLeonard/Hibernate-SpringBoot/README.md

 68. **[How To Provide a Fluent API Via Setters For Building Entities](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiOnSetters)**

-**Note**: If you want yo provide a Fluent API without altering setters then consider [this recipe](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiAdditionalMethods).
+**Note**: If you want yo provide a Fluent API without altering setters then consider [this item](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFluentApiAdditionalMethods).

 **Description:** This is a sample application that alter the entities setters methods in order to empower a Fluent API.

-**Key points:**\
+**Key points:**
-     - in entities, return `this` instead of `void` in setters
+- in entitites, return `this` instead of `void` in setters

 **Fluent API example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootFluentApiOnSetters/fluent%20entity%20setters.png)